airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-sync-history.md

-# Review the sync history:
+# Review the sync history
 The job history displays information about synced data, such as the amount of data moved, the number of records read and committed, and the total sync time.
 Reviewing this summary can help you monitor the sync performance and identify any potential issues.

 To review the sync history: